Tango & Cash: Box office

-The film opened on December 22, 1989, and during its opening weekend, the movie grossed $6.6 million from 1,409 theaters, averaging $4,704 per theater, and ranking #2 at the box office.
-The film saw its $54 million production budget return box office receipts of $120.4 million.
+The film opened on December 22, 1989, and during its opening weekend, the movie grossed $6.6 million from 1,409 theaters, averaging $4,704 per theater, and ranking number two at the box office.
+The film saw its $54 million production budget return box-office receipts of $120.4 million.
 The film also sold well on VHS.

 Critical response

-The film has a score of 31% on Rotten Tomatoes based on 48 reviews, and an average rating of 4.4 out of 10.
-The critical consensus states: "Brutally violent and punishingly dull, this cookie-cutter buddy cop thriller isn't even fun enough to reach 'so bad it's good' status".
-On Metacritic, the film has a weighted average score of 41 out of 100, based on 15 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the a score of 41 out of 100, based on 15 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The New York Times criticized the plot, the screenplay, and the acting.
 Michael Wilmington of the Los Angeles Times called it "a waste of talent and energy on all levels", criticizing the film as both illogical and predictable.
 Dave Kehr of the Chicago Tribune wrote that one interpretation of the film is "a crafty foreigner's sly parody of the current state of American culture".

-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Accolades

-Tango & Cash was nominated for three Golden Raspberry Awards for Worst Actor (Sylvester Stallone), Worst Supporting Actress (Kurt Russell in drag) and Worst Screenplay.
+Tango & Cash was nominated for three Golden Raspberry Awards for Worst Actor (Stallone for this film and Lock Up), Worst Supporting Actress (Russell in drag), and Worst Screenplay at the 10th Golden Raspberry Awards.

 Potential sequel

-In September 2019, Stallone revealed that he had a story prepared for a potential sequel and was trying to convince Kurt Russell to sign onto the project.
+In September 2019, Stallone revealed that he had a story prepared for a potential sequel and was trying to convince Russell to sign onto the project.
 However, while Stallone was excited to film a sequel, Russell was unsure if he wanted to, saying that by then they were in their "unprime".
 As of 2025, no further news has materialized on the sequel.